The Headless Edit: No.2

 I’m no scientist, but this must have been the fastest February on record.
 And the rainiest.
 The month sped past me in a quick, wet flash.

-In spite of this speed, I still found time to read, watch and look at some wonderful things.
+In spite of this speed, I still found time to read, watch, listen to and look at some wonderful things.
 From queer coming-of-age novels to YouTube videos about slowing down, here are 10 things my eyes and ears enjoyed in February…

 “At first, I mistook his arrogance for good looks, but as the weeks went on, I found that he was the same as all the adult men I knew: unsure, performative, and slightly awkward when he was alone.”